 Chopped mushrooms, bell peppers and zucchini cooking in a large pot.

 Step 4.
 Add the crushed tomato, vegetable stock and pasta and mix well.
 Bring to simmer and cook for 13-14 minutes.
-Give it a good stir every few minutes to make sure nothing is stocking to the bottom of the pan.
+Give it a good stir every few minutes to make sure nothing is sticking to the bottom of the pan.

 Quick Tip: Note that cooking time will vary based on the pasta used.
 You want it to be a slightly underdone al dente at this point.
 It will continue to cook after you add the kale and let the dish sit for a few minutes.
 Be careful not to over cook it or you’ll have mushy pasta!

 Step 5.
 Once the pasta is al dente, stir in the kale and remove from heat.
 Allow it to sit for 3-5 minutes to thicken up.
+Serve with freshly chopped parsley, fresh cracked black pepper and vegan parmesan!

-FAQs
+Recipe FAQs

 Note that cooking times will vary based on the pasta used.
 Whatever variety you use, cook to a slightly underdone al dente before adding the kale, as it will continue to cook for a few minutes after that.